viglesiasce/eucadev/README.md

 ##### VMware Fusion

+**Caveat:** the following instructions aren't immediately applicable as the current `Vagrantfile` does not accommodate `vmware_fusion` provider.
+Stay tuned for further changes.

 It is possible to run EucaDev on VMware Fusion via Vagrant.
 Currently, this requires that you purchase a license for the fusion plug-in from HashiCorp.
 Assuming you've purchased the license, install the plug-in and activate it.

         $ vagrant plugin install vagrant-vmware-fusion